gladimdim/metapersona/web/catalog/posts/performance_improvements_in_mobile_unity/content.md

 ## How did I find bottlenecks

-Off course I launched a Profiler and checked what was choking in my Nokia 6.1/Galaxy Note 8
+Of course I launched a Profiler and checked what was choking in my Nokia 6.1/Galaxy Note 8

 You can see that the game ran at max 30 FPS, even fewer.